How Long Can Someone Live On Oxygen 24/7

 4. Maintain a Healthy Lifestyle: A healthy diet, adequate sleep, and stress management are all important for overall health and well-being.
 Avoid smoking and exposure to secondhand smoke, as these can further damage your lungs.
 Eat a balanced diet rich in fruits, vegetables, and lean protein.
 Get enough sleep to allow your body to rest and repair itself.
 Practice relaxation techniques like deep breathing, meditation, or yoga to manage stress.

-5. Build a Strong Support System: Living on oxygen can be isolating, so it's important to connect with others who understand what you're going through.
+5. Build a Strong Support System: Living on oxygen can be isolating, so it helps to connect with others who understand what you're going through.
 Join a support group for people with chronic respiratory diseases, or seek counseling to address any emotional or psychological challenges you may be facing.
 Lean on your family and friends for support, and don't be afraid to ask for help when you need it.

 6. Plan Ahead for Travel: Traveling with oxygen requires careful planning and preparation.
-Contact your airline or transportation provider in advance to make arrangements for carrying your oxygen equipment.
-Ensure that you have enough oxygen for the duration of your trip, plus extra in case of delays.
+Contact your airline or transportation provider in advance to make arrangements for carrying your oxygen equipment. confirm that you have enough oxygen for the duration of your trip, plus extra in case of delays.
 Consider using a portable oxygen concentrator for greater convenience and mobility.

 By following these tips and seeking expert advice, individuals on 24/7 oxygen can lead fulfilling and meaningful lives.